KseniiaRyuma/HCM_to_EBS_integration/oic300b.md

 ![](images/500b/image033.png)

 - First, we are going to map _RESTHeader_.
 - The first variable to map is _Responsibility_.
 Find it in your Target section.
 Click on the variable and select the option to _Create Target Node_.
-In poped up window bellow select _A_ (it reperesent String Data Type) and insert US_HRMS_MANAGER.
+In the popped up window below select _A_ (it represents String Data Type) and insert US_HRMS_MANAGER.
 Validate the assignment.

 ![](images/500b/image034.png)

 ![](images/500b/image036.png)

-- If the assignment is successful, you are going to see a purple letter A next to the _Responsibility_ variable as it shown bellow.
+- If the assignment is successful, you are going to see a purple letter A next to the _Responsibility_ variable as it shown below.

 ![](images/500b/image035.png)

-- Repeat above steps for the following target variables as it shown bellow.
+- Repeat above steps for the following target variables as it shown below.

 	<table border=2, border-width=2>
 	  <tr>